Life & Works of Brian Alan Burhoe – All About Us & More

 “Brian, we’re going back to Canada!”
 Through Liverpool’s Lime Street Train Station with its vast Victorian Era iron and glass roof and the rows of ancient huffing locomotives — and onto the awesome ocean liner Empress of Australia for our week-long voyage.

-Empress of Australia Canadian Pacific LinesThe entire ship smelling of fresh paint, the Empress was a grand adventure of exploration (we kids launched constant expeditions from the highest deck topside and into every “No Passengers, Please” corner below decks and back up the grand staircase into the main dining room).
+Empress of Australia Canadian Pacific LinesThe entire ship smelling of fresh paint, the Empress was a glorious adventure of exploration (we kids launched constant expeditions from the highest deck topside and into every “No Passengers, Please” corner below decks and back up the grand staircase into the main dining room).
 Great food (waking up to a voice outside our stateroom door, “First call for breakfast!”).
 Music (four years earlier, going to England, the band was always playing the Third Man Theme; coming back, it was Once I Had A Secret Love).
 Laughing until the tears rolled the night of a fierce Atlantic storm when, watching the movie It Grows On Trees, a woman slid in her chair across the tipping floor in front of the big screen saying, in a most proper Upper Class voice, “Oh my, Oh my, DO something!”
 We applauded.

 Brian Alan Burhoe: My Home and Native Land…